A reverse mortgage is a type of mortgage that works in “reverse” from your typical, regular mortgage.

 How Much Money Can I get?

-How much money you get depends on (a) the home appraisal (with some limits), (b) the age of the youngest borrower or qualified Non-Borrowing Spouse, and (c) a qualifying or Expected Interest Rate of interest that establishes how much of the appraised value of the home must be set aside to reserve for the accruing interest and mortgage insurance premiums on the HECM .
+How much money you get depends on (a) the home appraisal (limited for purposes of calculating how much money you can get to $679,650), (b) the age of the youngest borrower or qualified Non-Borrowing Spouse, and (c) a qualifying or Expected Interest Rate of interest that all together calculate how much of the appraised value of the home must be set aside to reserve for the future accruing interest and mortgage insurance premiums on the HECM.
 The calculation assumes the borrower drew all the money immediately and made no payments at all during the life of the HECM loan.
-Initial credit availability (before paying off existing obligations) fall within a range of 52% to 75% of the property appraised value, with older borrowers getting the higher availability.
+Initial credit availability (before paying off existing obligations) fall within a range (depending on the Expected Interest Rate and age of youngest borrower) of 40% to 70% of the property appraised value.
+The lower the Expected Interest Rate or the older the youngest co-borrower the higher the percentage of your home value can be lent to you.
+Any money you obtain from a HECM is net of upfront closing costs and paying off existing liens on your home.

 Because of the HECM loan complexities, FHA requires that before an application is processed, all borrowers are counseled by an approved counselor.
 Depending on the state, counseling is available over the phone or face-to-face.
 Costs vary from free to around $200.
 Certain agencies want payment at the time of counseling.
 Others can bill the cost to the closing of the HECM loan.
 After the counseling is completed, a HECM Counseling Certificate is issued.
 It is good for six months.
 When applying for a HECM, the Certificate is given to the lender as proof the required counseling is completed.

 On monies borrowed and not paid back, ongoing HECM note interest and annual mortgage insurance premium is charged on the outstanding balance.
-The annual mortgage insurance premiumis a constant 1.25% and may not be canceled.
-One can expect that the HECM note rate will be 0.5%-0.75% higher than traditional mortgages due to the negative amortization risk aspect of the loan (because regular monthly payments are not assured to investors, and the cash flow from the payoff could be deferred until loan is called due).
-The mortgage insurance premium on a HECM at 1.25% annual rate is higher than an FHA traditional forward mortgage which usually has annual rates closer to 0.80%-1.05%.
+The annual mortgage insurance premium is a constant .50% annually and may not be canceled.
+One can expect that the HECM note rate will be 0.25%-0.50% higher than traditional mortgages due to the negative amortization risk aspect of the loan (because regular monthly payments are not assured to investors, and the cash flow from the payoff could be deferred until loan is called due).
+The mortgage insurance premium on a HECM at .50% annual rate is lower than an FHA traditional forward mortgage which usually has annual rates closer to 0.80%-1.05%.

 There is no minimum credit score requirement.